szilard/teach-ML-CEU-master-bizanalytics/README.md

 - Jan 23, due on Jan 29 8:00 AM
 - Jan 30, due on Feb 5 8:00 AM

+Weekly assignment acceptance policy:
+- 100% of the grades until due date
-Weekly assignment acceptance policy: 50% of the original grade within 24 hours, 0% after that.
+- 50% of the grades within 24 hours past due date
+- 0% after that.

 ### Announcements and Q&A